wqking/metapp/doc/metatype.md

 TypeKind getTypeKind() const noexcept;
 ```

 Returns the TypeKind of the meta type.

+Note: whenever possible, you should prefer the type attributes and meta interfaces to TypeKind
+when detecting the features of a MetaType.
+For example, instead of `metaType->getTypeKind() == metapp::tkPointer`, you should use `metaType->isPointer()`.
+Using type attributes and meta interfaces are more flexible and less error prone.

 <a id="a3_8"></a>
 ### Get type attributes